 The one-year course is structured into four types of modules (Professional Skills, Core modules, Specialisation and Project) spanning three terms:

 - All of our students do the Professional Skills module.
-See our local page from some background information and the official University pages for – well – official details (see remarks below on core regulations however).
+See our local page from some background information and the official University pages for – well – official details (see remarks below on core regulations however, and please take into account that core regulation updates usually are published only in August, i.e. the ones you can see are often those from the running academic year).
 These 15 credits are compulsory, i.e. you have to take them and there is no choice.

 - All of our students do Core I (basic methods training).
 These 30 credits are compulsory, too.